 Why do you need help?!

-Or you may really want to do this extra work so that you can try to break down that brick wall.
+Or you may want to do this extra work so that you can try to break down that brick wall.
 But if these two aren’t factors then chances are you probably won’t bother replying.

 The last point I want to make within this tip is to try to be brief with your message